ALA-herbarium/documentation/taxonomy.md

 A problem with the current taxonomy model in Arctos:

- * Arctos only uses canonocal names as name objects, so there is no way to distinguish the same name with different authors.
+ * Arctos only uses canonical names as name objects, so there is no way to distinguish the same name with different authors.
  * Arctos also specifies synonymy among canonical names, which again precludes differentiating among synonymies that depend on